Richard Baker (game designer): Career

 Baker began looking for a new career, and found one at TSR.
 "I'd been playing the AD&D game off and on since 1979.
 When I decided to leave the Navy, I sent TSR my résumé just for the pure hell of it.
 TSR sent me back a writing test, which I must have done pretty well on, since they brought me out for an interview in September of 1991.
 I'd never published a word before then or even worked the convention circuit, but they hired me anyway."

 After joining TSR in 1991, Rich worked on most of TSR's product lines at one point or another.
 By 1998, he had published over thirty game products and many magazine articles.
 Baker started out writing game products such as Rock of Bral for the Spelljammer line, as well as material for the Forgotten Realms, Planescape, and Ravenloft settings.
 Baker and Colin McComb co-designed the Birthright campaign setting.
 The Birthright Campaign Setting boxed set won the 1995 Origins Award for Best New Role-Playing Supplement: "I'm very proud of it.
 It represents an entirely new approach to the traditional fantasy roleplaying campaign, and the world itself is filled with a strong sense of history."
 Baker also oversaw the development of the Player's Option series of second edition AD&D manuals, stating "I greatly enjoyed the work I did on the World Builder's Guidebook".

 Baker went on to co-design the Alternity science fiction game: "As much as I am proud of my other work, I probably learned the most from the work Bill [Slavicsek] and I put into the Alterity game system.
 Designing a new roleplaying game from the ground up is an immensely complicated undertaking, and I'm very pleased with the way it turned out."
-Alternity had been completed while at TSR and was intended to replace Amazing Engine as the company's generic science-fiction system, but was released by Wizards of the Coast after they bought TSR.
+Alternity was completed while TSR was still in operation and was meant to replace Amazing Engine as the generic science-fiction role-playing game system for the company, but it was not released; the game was later released by Wizards of the Coast after they bought TSR.
 Aside from various Alternity products, Baker also worked on the Star*Drive and Dark•Matter settings for the game, and worked as Creative Director on them for a time.
 Baker wrote several novels for various settings as well.